 Christians are just as quirky as non-Christians.
 We have our idiosyncrasies and pet peeves like everybody else.
 Young Christians are immature (i.e., lacking life experience and the perspective of age) just like young non-Christians.
 We each have odd habits, interests, and fixations.
 Simply put, Christian spouses get on each other’s nerves just as much as non-Christian spouses.
 Whatever challenges and interferences personal annoyances bring to a marriage are equally experienced by Christian and non-Christian marriages.

-Christians exists at everyone point on the economic spectrum; just like non-Christians exist at every point on the economic spectrum.
+Christians exist at every point on the economic spectrum; just like non-Christians exist at every point on the economic spectrum.
 There are challenges and temptations created by poverty.
 There are challenges and temptations created by abundance.
 In order to arrive at a mutually satisfying marriage both the Christian and non-Christian couple are on equal footing here.
 Neither has an inherent advantage over the other.

 Life is hard for the Christian and non-Christian couple alike.
 Each new season of life has the same uncertainties regardless of one’s faith commitment.
 All couples make decisions wanting more certainty about the future than they can have.
 Changes in the economic or political climate of a culture affect Christian and non-Christian couples relatively equally.